guillaumealgis/SimpleMDM-Swift/README.md

 ### Carthage

-To integrate Euclid into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), specify it in your Cartfile:
+To integrate SimpleMDM-Swift into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), specify it in your Cartfile:

 `github "guillaumealgis/SimpleMDM-Swift"`

-Run `carthage update` to build the framework and drag the built Euclid.framework into your Xcode project and update your run scripts as appropriate.
+Run `carthage update` to build the framework and drag the built SimpleMDM-Swift.framework into your Xcode project and update your run scripts as appropriate.
 For additional support, please visit the Carthage [documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

 ----